mpilone/hazelcastmq/README.md

 3. Create a message producer or consumer
 4. Send or receive messages

-Using HazelcastMQ JMS is similar to using any JMS provider:
+Using HazelcastMQ JMS is a layer on the Core functionality and is similar to using any JMS 1.1 provider:

 1. Create a connection factory
 2. Create a connection